 So what could Oprah do for Palin?
 Wait, flip the script – what could Palin do for Oprah?

-As my friend Donna Marie, the Celebrity Editor said “when it comes to media that’s like asking what you can do for God.”
+As my friend Donna Marie, the Celebrity Editor, said, “when it comes to media, that’s like asking what you can do for God.”

-In short, Sarah Palin told her story and it made for good television.
+In short, Sarah Palin told her story, which made for good television.
 According to Nielsen Media, in several key markets (cities), viewer ratings for the Oprah show increased by 128%!
 In case you didn’t know, ratings equal money in the broadcast television business.

 One word of caution, though, make sure your story is true.
-Or your writing career could be shattered like that of James Frey, author of “A Million Little Pieces” if you lie to Oprah.
+Or your writing career could be shattered like that of James Frey, author of “A Million Little Pieces,” if you lie to Oprah.